 Adrenaline is released mainly through the activation of nerves connected to the adrenal glands, which trigger the secretion of adrenaline and thus increase the levels of adrenaline in the blood.
-This process happens relatively quickly, within 2 to 3 minutes of the stressful event being encountered.
+This process happens relatively quickly, within minutes of the stressful event being encountered.
 When the stressful situation ends, the nerve impulses to the adrenal glands are lowered, meaning that the adrenal glands stop producing adrenaline.

 Stress also stimulates the release of adrenocorticotropic hormone from the pituitary gland, which promotes the production of the steroid hormone cortisol from the cortex of the adrenal glands.
 This steroid hormone is more important in altering the body’s metabolism (i.e. raising plasma glucose) under conditions of longer-term, ongoing (chronic), rather than acute, stress.

 Overproduction of adrenaline is very common.
-Most people are exposed to stressful situations on occasion and so most of us are familiar with the typical symptoms of adrenaline release, such as: rapid heartbeat, high blood pressure, anxiety, weight loss, excessive sweating and palpitations.
-However, this is a normal response of the body which is intended to help us respond to a stressful situation; once the acute stress is over, the symptoms quickly disappear as adrenaline hyper-secretion stops.
-Some people with obesity and untreated obstructive sleep apnoea may be exposed to high levels of noradrenaline/adrenaline each night as they struggle to breathe; this might play a role in the development of high blood pressure in such people.
+Exercise increases levels of adrenaline temporarily.
+Most people are exposed to stressful situations on occasion and so most of us are familiar with the typical symptoms of adrenaline release, such as: rapid heartbeat, high blood pressure, anxiety, excessive sweating and palpitations.
+However, this is a normal response of the body which is intended to help us respond to a stressful situation.
+Once the acute stress is over, the symptoms quickly disappear as the excess secretion of adrenaline stops.
+However in cases of ongoing stress, cortisol, adrenaline and noradrenaline continue to be produced and can result in high blood pressure, headaches and weight gain.

-Last reviewed: Jan 2018
+Last reviewed: Mar 2021